Best Roku devices 2025

 How to choose the best Roku device for you

 Figuring the right Roku device for your needs can get a little complicated since the most affordable ones are not too visibly distinct.
-While we believe the Roku Streaming Stick 4K is best for most people, your mileage may vary.
-If your budget is tight, the Express 4K Plus is just as good at delivering crisp imagery, but its quality isn't as strong thanks to a lack of support for certain standards.
+While I believe the Roku Streaming Stick 4K is best for most people, your mileage may vary.
+If your budget is tight, the Express 4K Plus is the best option for delivering crisp imagery, but its quality isn't as strong thanks to a lack of support for certain standards.

 How we test the best Roku devices